hkasera/practice-coding/README.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

+* Please create a new issue mentioning the change.
+  * In case you are adding a new website, please mention the new website.
+  * In case you are fixing a broken link to a website, please mention the broken as well as the correct link to the website.
-Please create a new issue explaining what change you are going to make.
-Once you get a go ahead, please submit a Pull Request with a clear list of what you've done.
-Please make sure all the links are working and up to date.
+* Once it is acknowledged, please submit a Pull Request with the same change.

+`Note : Please make sure all the links are working and up to date.`

 Thank you for taking out time to help this project!